Stuck for career ideas? Inspiration may be only a piece of paper away.

 - browsing websites of trade or professional associations and employers

-- following a job type or area in the media – what issues is it facing?
+- finding recent news stories about a job type or following an area of work in the media – what issues is it facing?

 Repeat the steps above and see where your ideas lead…